alejandro5042/Run-IrcBot/README.md

 }
 ```

+You can also send messages to the bot server pipeline.
+See `/pipe` later in the README.

 ### Redirecting Sub-Command Output

 It is useful to run regular PowerShell commands and redirect their output to IRC.
 Remember, any output written will be sent via IRC: